simonmichael/hledger/hledger/hledger.m4.md

 When both `--conf` and `--no-conf` options are used, the right-most wins.

 To inspect the processing of config files, use `--debug` or `--debug=8`.
+Or, run the `setup` command, which will display any active config files.
+(Apart from this, `setup` is not affected by config files, unlike other commands.)

 **Warning!**